 Introduction to UNH Library Resources for Chemistry Students

-This web page is available during the Spring '05 semester at
+This web page is available during the 2009-2010 academic year at

 Emily Poworoznek, UNH Engineering & Physical Sciences Librarian

 I. About the UNH Library (http://www.library.unh.edu)

 - Biological Sciences Library

 - Dimond Library --humanities, social sciences, multimedia, Academic Commons

 For general info about the UNH Library, see the:

 A. For printed information, start with the UNH Library: home page and the Chemistry Library web site

 B. For subscription web resources, such as SciFinder Scholar or AccessScience, the Library is also the place to connect.
 For most resources, you can also connect from off-campus, but SciFinder is not available off-campus